gdeananthap/IF2121_K02_G01/README.md

 ## How To Run
 1. On your computer :
     * If you cloned the repository, Move to the directory that was created locally on your computer when you cloned the repository.
-    * If you download "IF2121_K02_G01.zip", move to the directory where "IF2121_K02_G01.zip" saved.
+    * If you download "IF2121_K02_G01.zip", move to the directory where "IF2121_K02_G01.zip" saved and extract it directly.
-2. If you've already had installed GNU Prolog, open main.pl. main.pl will be compiled automatically.
+2. If you've already had installed GNU Prolog, move to src folder inside IF2121_K02_G01 and open main.pl.
+Then, main.pl will be compiled automatically.
 If you haven't installed it, then you should install GNU Prolog first!
 3. To start the game, type "ninokuni.".
 ```bash
     ninokuni.